 So you want to do some Halloween makeup but aren’t exactly sure how to do it?
 Well, don’t worry, Halloween experts to the rescue!
-We absolutely love dressing up for Halloween and doing makeup to match.
+We absolutely love dressing up for Halloween and finding Halloween makeup ideas to match.
 We’ve put together a few easy makeup tutorials for kids to help the everyday mom get the professional look.
 Along with the videos, we’ve put together some helpful tips and tricks to make this as smooth as possible for you.

 What’s an easy way to do makeup on kids?